 Hospice is a special kind of care for people who no longer pursue a cure for their illnesses at the end of life.
-With hospice, care priorities shift to support patients and the care givers with end-of-life decision-making to reach the best quality possible for each day.
+Care priorities shift to support patients and caregivers with end-of-life decision-making to reach the best quality possible for each day.
 Hospice provides quality care through a team approach and offers a means to achieve what people say they really want at the end of life:

-Pain and symptom control tailored to the patient’s wishes.
+- Pain and symptom control are tailored to the patient’s wishes.

 Four Levels of Care

 There are four levels of hospice care defined by law and paid for by Medicare, Medicaid, and most other insurance plans.
-Hospice care is available regardless of the patient’s geographical location, and keeps patients in the setting that best meets their needs, wherever they may reside.
-The hospice or the attending physician will determine what levels of care is needed using standardized criteria.
-Not every level of hospice provides 24-hour care.
+Care is available regardless of the patient’s geographical location and keeps patients in the setting that best meets their needs, wherever they may reside.
+The hospice or attending physician determines what level of care is needed using standardized criteria.
+Not every level provides 24-hour care.
 The goal of hospice is to empower the family, by providing the needed support.
 Not all patients use or need all levels of care.
 The team and the attending physician determine what levels of care are needed by each patient.

-The patient receives hospice services at home or in a home-like setting, such as nursing home, assisted living facility or a hospice residential facility.
-The family provides the primary care to the patient with the assistance of the hospice team.
+The patient receives services at home or in a home-like setting, such as a nursing home, assisted living facility, or hospice residential facility.
+The family provides primary care to the patient with the assistance of the hospice team.

 This care is provided in a facility (hospital, nursing facility, or hospice freestanding inpatient facility) for symptoms or a crisis that cannot be managed in the patient’s residence.
 Inpatient care is provided for a limited period of time, as determined by the physician and the hospice team.